 Introduction

 Before the era of capsule endoscopy (CE), the small bowel was considered inaccessible and difficult to examine.
 Endoscopic evaluation of the small bowel was limited to the most distal or proximal part with ileocolonoscopy and push enteroscopy, respectively or in selected cases intraoperative enteroscopy; all of which are invasive procedures requiring conscious sedation or general anesthesia [1].
 Although radiological procedures such as MR enterography and ultrasound have improved, they mainly visualize the transmural gut inflammation with limited sensitivity for superficial lesions [2, 3].
 Since its FDA approval in 2001, CE has revolutionized small bowel imaging, and important knowledge about its clinical use has been gained.
-Main indications for CE are obscure gastrointestinal bleeding, suspected Crohn’s disease (CD), assessment of disease activityin known CD [4-6].
+Main indications for CE are obscure gastrointestinal bleeding, suspected Crohn’s disease (CD), assessment of disease activity, mucosal healing and disease location in known CD, and discrimination between CD and ulcerative colitis / IBD unclassified [4-6].
 Other indications may include celiac disease, small bowel tumors, NSAID enteropathy, or polyposis syndromes.
 CE is a patient friendly and noninvasive procedure and compared to cross sectional imaging, CE allows a direct and detailed evaluation of the entire small bowel mucosa with detection of the earliest lesions of CD [7].
 However, there are important limitations of which capsule retention is the main concern (Table 1) [5, 8, 9].

 The aim of this review is to evaluate the performance of CE for diagnosing CD and assess disease activity in known CD, compare the diagnostic accuracy of CE to cross sectional imaging, discuss limitations, and define the place of CE in the diagnostic algorithm in suspected or known CD.